 Health & Beauty

 - Home Care

 - Child Care

-Franchises are sold by a parent company, who provides branding, marketing, administration, and business guidelines.
+Franchises are sold by a parent company, which provides branding, marketing, administration, and business guidelines.
 All the work of planning and building a reputable name is done for you; you just need the funding and then know how to run it well.

 Choosing to purchase a franchise comes with advantages.
 You are selecting a proven and consistent business model with, ideally, structured business mentoring and marketing plans.
 While there are two main franchise types—business format and product/trade name— our primary focus in these blogs is the former.
 The entire concept of the business is standardized and licensed to the purchaser (the franchisee).
 Business Format franchises can be broken down into either investment or location categories.

 Level of Investment

 One way to categorize franchises is based on the level of financial or management input on behalf of the purchaser (the franchisee), and who the product will be sold to.

 - B2B: These franchises negotiate services or products directly to businesses without contact with the consumer.